 14-18

-The school year usually begins the first week of September until the end of June (ten months).
-However, you can find some year-round schools or schools that run from mid-August to the end of May.
+The typical school year usually begins the first week of September until the end of June (ten months).
+Some schools (especially private ones) may operate on slightly different schedules, such as mid-August to late May, or year-round systems with shorter breaks throughout the year.

 British Columbia